ryosuzuki/sift/README.md

-# Sift: Instant Date Extraction and Visualization on the Web
+# Sift: Date Extraction and Visualization Tool on the Web

 This is my final project for CSCI-5535 (Fundamental Concepts of Programming Languages by Prof. Matthew Hammer)